pyblosxom/pyblosxom/docs/source/dev_writing_plugins.rst

 specified doesn't exist, PyBlosxom will use the ``story`` template for the specified flavour.

-For example, if you were creating a tumbelog and the file parsed was a image entry and you want image entries to be displayed on your blog with an image and then a caption below it and that's it, then you would create a template for that and set ``"template_name"`` to the
+For example, if you were creating a tumblelog and the file parsed was a image entry and you want image entries to be displayed on your blog with an image and then a caption below it and that's it, then you would create a template for that and set ``"template_name"`` to the